Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 | Legacy CSS loaders | Check individual loaders | Most work; some require alternatives |

 For new projects, Turbopack is the default—no action needed.
-For existing projects:
+For existing projects, I prompted Cursor Composer for the migration steps:

 Fast refresh is most valuable when: